Spikesee3/Dell-Latitude-7490-EFI-Hackintosh/README.md

 # Important note
-Soo i got a new laptop so this is gonna be fully abandoned, for newcomers don't use tahoe it isn't worth it just use sequoia
+Soo i got a new laptop so this is gonna be fully abandoned, for newcomers don't use tahoe it isn't worth it just use sequoia but hey! if this works and you update parts of it (WHICH YOU ABSOLUTELY SHOULD!!!!!!) feel free to fork this to help other people.

 # Dell-Latitude-7490-EFI-Hackintosh-Sequoia
 Efi partition for macos sequoia on a latitude 7490